tginsberg/gatherers4j/docs/gatherers4j/content/_index.md

 Since Streams were first introduced in Java 8, there has been a way for us to write our own terminal operations with Collectors.
 However, there has not been a convenient way to write our own intermediate operations.
-Also, there are a lot of intermediate operations that seem like they would be good additions ot the JDK, but adding all of them to the Stream API would make it more difficult to learn and maintain.
+Also, there are a lot of intermediate operations that seem like they would be good additions to the JDK, but adding all of them to the Stream API would make it more difficult to learn and maintain.

 Enter Gatherers!
 Finally, we have the ability to plug our own intermediate operations into Java Streams, so we